maaldheefee/dhivehi-translation-arena/docs/dev_notes/model_naming_strategy.md

 ### Next Steps

-1. Review the detailed analysis in `docs/MODEL_NAMING_ANALYSIS.md`
-2. Add `is_hidden` field to config schema
-3. Test migration script with dry-run
+1. Use `scripts/rename_model.py --dry-run` to preview changes
-4. Execute migration when ready
+2. Execute migration when ready
-5. Update config.py with new model keys
+3. Update config.py with new model keys
-6. Implement UI changes for `is_hidden` flag
+4. Restart application and verify